 While a vociferous belittler of New York City's architecture -- "New York has reproduced much and produced nothing"17 -- and a critic of the city's detrimental effect on his ideal of American democracy, Wright visited New York several times, 18 designed a number of projects intended for the city,19 and eventually established a makeshift office in 1954 in his Plaza Hotel suite (christened "Taliesin the Third" by some and "Taliesin East" by others,20 as a play upon the names of Wright's settlements in Wisconsin and Arizona).
 These designs demonstrated his ideas about the aesthetic possibilities of concrete and of steel and glass, the form of high-rise apartment buildings, the age of the automobile, mass-produced housing, the renovation of interior spaces, and the modern art museum.
-Among them are: the Universal Portland Cement Company exhibit (1910, demolished) for a show at Madison Square Garden; a "Steel Cathedral including Minor Cathedrals for a Million People" (1926, unexecuted); St. Mark's Apartment Tower (1928-29, built in 1952 in a modified form as the Price Company Tower in Bartlesville, Oklahoma) for St. Mark's-in-the-Bowery Church; a pavilion and Usonian House (1953) erected for a traveling exhibit entitled "Sixty Years of Living Architecture: The Work of Frank Lloyd Wright" on the future site of the Guggenheim Museum; the Hoffman Jaguar Automobile Showroom (1954, partially intact as a Mercedes-Benz showroom) at 430 Park Avenue; renovation of the Wrights' suite (1954, demolished in 1968) at the Plaza Hotel; the U.S. Rubber Company's two-room inflatable "Air House" (1957)the for International Home Show at the New York Coliseum; "The Crimson Beech" (the William and Catherine Cass House) designed in 1956 and erected in 1958-59) on Staten Island; a project for the Manhattan Sports Pavilion (1959); and the Guggenheim Museum (erected 1956-59).21

-From the beginning of his career, Wright fought architectural eclecticism, championing instead an "organic" architecture, that is, the translation of nature's principles into buildable forms, an approach based in part on the organically-inspired ornament produced by his employer, Louis H. Sullivan (1856-1924).
-Wright sought an integrity in his designs through the simplification of natural forms into simple geometric shapes, the circle among them, due to its connotations of life cycles and perfection.
+Among them are: the Universal Portland Cement Company exhibit (1910, now demolished) for a show at Madison Square Garden; a "Steel Cathedral including Minor Cathedrals for a Million People" (1926, unexecuted); St. Mark's Apartment Tower (1928-29, built in 1952 in a modified form as the Price Company Tower in Bartlesville, Oklahoma) for St. Mark's-in-the-Bowery Church; a pavilion and Usonian House (1953) erected as a traveling exhibit entitled "Sixty Years of Living Architecture: The Work of Frank Lloyd Wright" on the future site of the Guggenheim Museum; the Hoffman Jaquar Automobile Showroom (1954, partially intact as a Mercedes-Benz showroom) at 430 Park Avenue; renovation of the Wrights' suite (1954, demolished in 1968) at the Plaza Hotel; the U.S. Rubber Company's two-room inflatable "Air House" (1957) for the International Home Show at the New York Coliseum; "The Crimson Beech" (the William and Catherine Cass House) designed in 1956 and erected in 1958-59) on Staten Island; a project for the Manhattan Sports Pavilion (1959); and the Guggenheim Museum (erected 1956-59).21 the simplification of natural forms into simple geometric shapes, the circle among them, due to its connotations of life cycles and perfection.
 As early as his windows for the Coonley House (1908-09) in Riverside, Illinois, circles are a dominant motif in his work.
 Many later residences by Wright feature circular motifs, increasingly used for the shape of rooms, or even partial circles for the overall layout of a house.22 Some of the best known are houses for Herbert Jacobs in Middleton, Wisconsin (1947), David Lloyd Wright in Phoenix (1950), and Robert Llewellyn Wright in Bethesda, Maryland (1954).
 He advanced the symbolic impact of geometry to a higher level by employing spirals, the non-Euclidean version of the circle.
 Circles and spiral ramps were employed by Wright in designs for non-residential projects: the Automobile Objective (Planetarium and Resort) for Gordon Strong at Sugarloaf Mountain, Maryland (1925, unexecuted)23; two projects for Edgar Kaufmann in Pittsburgh, a parking garage and a Community Center at Point Park (both 1947, both unexecuted); the V.C.
 Morris Gift Shop (1948) in San Francisco; the aforementioned Hoffman Jaguar Automobile Showroom in New York; and others.24